symfony/symfony-docs/security/form_login_setup.rst

         }
     }

-(4) Updates the main security config file to enable the Guard authenticator:
+**Step 4.** Updates the main security config file to enable the Guard authenticator:

 .. configuration-block::